jackrobertscott/css-brewery/readme.md

 ### Return Value

-The `createShadow` function returns a `ShadowObject` that contains methods for shadow manipulation:
+The `createShadow` function returns a `ShadowObject` that contains the following methods:

 ### `ShadowObject` Methods